andyzhangstat/andyzhangstat/README.md

 Hi there 👋, I’m [Andy Zhang](https://github.com/andyzhangstat).
 A data scientist, machine learning engineer, and open-source community advocate.

 - 🔭 I am engaged in research related to statistical machine learning.
-- 🤔 I specialize in the development of statistical and machine learning software.
+- 🤔 I specialize in the statistical modeling and development of machine learning software.
 - ⚡  I enjoy experimenting with cutting-edge deep learning models using PyTorch.
 - 🌌 I've been actively engaged in projects centered around LLMs and prompt engineering lately.
-- 🌱 I am currently seeking job opportunities in the fields of Data Science/Machine Learning/Quantitative Research!
+- 🌱 I am currently seeking job opportunities in the fields of Data Science/Machine Learning!

 ### Using and learning 📚